-In the latter part of the nineteenth century, higher criticism had entered the
+In the latter part of the nineteenth century, higher criticism had entered the ranks of the formal, historical churches.
+As a result, personal piety was becoming a thing of the past.

 During this time God raised up the Salvation Army under General Booth and other groups such as the Free Methodists, who were reaching out after deeper spiritual experiences.
 This was followed by Holiness revivals in England, United States, and Canada.
 At the close of the nineteenth century some twenty-five separate Holiness denominations came into existence.